Process Guide

 Vibratory Polishing with the GIGA S

 Learn vibratory polishing techniques from Dr. Donald Zipperian.
-This video demonstrates how to use the GIGA S vibratory polisher for final polishing, including setup, parameter selection, and achieving superior surface finishes for EBSD and high-quality microstructural analysis.
+This video demonstrates how to use a vibratory polisher for final polishing, including setup, parameter selection, and preparing deformation-free surfaces for EBSD and high-quality microstructural analysis.

 Video by Dr. Donald Zipperian, PhD - PACE Technologies | Watch on YouTube